The Hoyas will play their spring game on Friday, April 20

 The Hoyas return all 10 members of last year’s secondary, including four who had at least 50 tackles

 All of Georgetown's practices will be open to the public

 The Hoyas volunteered at two summer camps in Anacostia

 Georgetown football opened its 2015 home schedule against Marist on Saturday, September 12.

-While coaching at Georgetown, Banks was also selected to the USA Football Team for the IFAF Senior World Championships, helping America to a Gold Medal in Austria.
+After his stint in Klagenfurt, Banks was selected to the USA Football Team for the IFAF Senior World Championships, helping America to a Gold Medal in Austria.

 Banks has also been involved in the local community, spending two seasons as a volunteer coach at his alma mater, Gwynn Park High School in Brandywine, Md.
 While in college, Banks worked as a part of the Ronald Brown Middle School sociology program, helping create lesson plans and curriculum.

-During his playing career on the Hilltop, Banks was a three-year starter and served as team captain in 2005 during a career that spanned from 2002-05.
+During his stellar playing career on the Hilltop, Banks was a three-year starter in the defensive backfield and served as team captain in 2005.
 He earned All-Patriot League honors in 2004 and 2005 and was named the John L. Hagerty Outstanding Back Award in 2005.

 Banks graduated from Georgetown in 2006 with a bachelor of arts in sociology and a minor in music.